jonathanclarke/jonathanclarke.ie/README.md

 # jonathanclarke.ie
 Hosts the source code for the domain jonathanclarke.ie

-Automatically builds the master branch and deploys to our kubernetes cluster
+Automatically builds the master branch and deploys to our netlify

 ## Docker commands
   docker build -t blog .